 How much does the mandatory international insurance coverage cost?

 What method of payment is accepted for the mandatory international insurance coverage?

 The mandatory international insurance coverage is billed to your student account.
 It can be charged to an EFS account string, if your department is sponsoring your travel (approval is needed).

 When will I get my insurance card?

 A link to your insurance card will be included in your confirmed travel registration email after you have completed the online orientation, uploaded your release and waiver, and (if applicable) obtained ITRAAC approval.

 Can I purchase supplemental insurance for personal travel before or after my University-purpose travel?

-It is our standard practice to enroll travelers in the mandatory international insurance coverage for a maximum of three days before the start of their University-purpose program/activity and up to two days after the end of their program/activity to ensure coverage during travel to or from the host country.
+It is our standard practice to enroll travelers in the mandatory international insurance coverage for a maximum of five (5) days before the start of their University-purpose program/activity and up to five (5) days after the end of their program/activity to ensure coverage during travel to or from the host country.

 Where can I find information about insurance and COVID-19?

 1The term “University purposes” refers to travel that is affiliated with the University in any way.
 This includes, but is not limited to, travel funded by the University or where credit is awarded or degree requirements are fulfilled (e.g., work, internships, field study, research, etc. including non-credit degree requirements), volunteering, conference or workshop attendance, athletic events, and Campus Life Program activities abroad.
 Travel with a Registered Student Organization (RSO), that is not otherwise funded or supported by the University, and personal travel such as a vacation is NOT for University purposes.